VDA5050/VDA5050/VDA5050_EN.md

 1) If actions would conflict with other zones' behavior, report a 'ZONE_ACTION_CONFLICT' error with level 'CRITICAL' (order error) and stop the mobile robot.
 2) Planned trajectory must be granted for all 'COORDINATED_REPLANNING' zones.
 3) If a trajectory is predefined for the edge, it shall be sent in the zone request.
-4) The lowest of the competing speeds applies.
+4) The lowest of the competing `maximumSpeed`s applies.
 5) Execute all actions.
-6) The most restrictive one is always selected here; for PRIORITY zones, the lowest priority factor is used; for overlapping PRIORITY and PENALTY zones, the highest penalty factor is used; for overlapping PENALTY zones, the highest penalty factor is used.
+6) The most restrictive one is always selected here; for PRIORITY zones, the lowest `priorityFactor` is used; for overlapping PRIORITY and PENALTY zones, the highest `penaltyFactor` is used; for overlapping PENALTY zones, the highest `penaltyFactor` is used.
 7) For kinematic center-based zones the mobile robot can only be completely within or outside the zone, so this overlap is not possible.
 8) Zones shall not overlap, since the behavior is not defined.
-9) A trajectory as part of the edge properties shall override the directed and bidirected zone property.
+9) A `trajectory` as part of the edge properties shall override the directed and bidirected zones.

 ### 6.4.5 Error handling within zones